Masalane/Personal-website/README.md

 # Personal-website

-Access the application at: 'http://kabelo.azurewebsites.net/purchaseVoucher/create'

-OR alternatively, make a set-up on your local machine using the provided set of instructions.

-SET-UP INSTRUCTIONS

-    1. Download and unzip the microservice folder.
-    2. Download and install Visual Studio (VS) Code, latest version.
-    3. Download and install 'node.js', latest version
-    4. Open the VS Code, --> go to 'File', --> go to 'Add folder to workspace' and add the microservice folder.
-    5. Open the VS code terminal.
-Type 'npm install' followed by 'node index.js' in the terminal.
-    6. The application won't launch because we are missing express framework.
-    7. While still in the same dir, Type 'npm install --save-exact express'
-    8. Now, type 'node index.js' on your terminal.
-This shoud work.
-    9. Now, go to your browser, preferably Google chrome and type 'http://localhost:8080/purchaseVoucher/create'

-DESIGN APPROACH
+This repository sets up continuous delivery pipeline(CD).

-Presented below are the technologies used to build the microservice.
-This document substantiate in brief why such technologies were used.
+This piece of work presents a small microsevices application designed in JavaScript and HTML.
+It strives demonstrate some of software engineering fundamentals and the concept of CI/CD.
+Presented below are the technologies used to built the application.
+This document also substantiate brief why such technologies were used as oppossed to their counters technologies.

-Tools:
+Following are the tools used to design and test this application:

-    1. Node.js with express framework
+    1. Node.js and express framework
-         Node.js is selected because it is an open source tool.
-Open source tools/softwares are supported by a large open source community resulting in highly maintained and efficient software products.

     2. Source control - Git
-        Allows one to track code changes and allows reverts to a specific version where neccessary.
-It is good for collaboration in projects of any scale.

-    3. CI/CD server - Travis CI
+    3. Testing server - Travis CI
+    4. Browser host - microsoft Azure

+ Design and architecture decisions
+    1. Motive behind using node.js is because it is an open source server-side tool.
+Knowing that open source sofwares are supported by large open source community gives an impression that such softwares are maintained and are efficient.

+    2. Node.js is a runtime javaScript environment.
+This influenced use of javaScript to write this application.

-        Travis is a widely used CI/CD tool.
-It is capable of building, testing and deploying code with non-complex instructions.
-Moreover, it has a relatively strong open source community support.
+    3. Travis and git are widely used CI/CD open source tools.
+This influenced the use of these tools in this assessment.
+Moreover, they have a relatively strong open source community support.

-    4. Application host - Microsoft Azure
-        Microsoft azure integrates well with Travis CI.
-It also has a free trial version which allows one to host their application for a fairly reasonable number of days.

-    5. Data Storage System - JSON file
-        The microservice makes use of a JSON file as a storage system.
-This was influenced the simplicity associated with JSON i.e querries in JSON file are relatively easy compared to other storage systems.

-In conclusion, the aforementioned technologies were selected due to their ease of use, zero cost, efficiency and high open source community support.
+    4. Use of azure to host the application was genuinly influeced by the fact that it is compatible with Travis and easy to use.